cocode/TrekBASIC/README.md

 1. In progress: Writing a smarter player strategy, so I can code cover the "win" part of the code.
 The random player always loses.
+1. What uses star dates?
+Am I wasting life by setting the shields all the time?
 2. Performance testing with cProfile and gprof2dot.py.
 I don't have": dot installed, I just found an online version, and used that. python -m cProfile  -s tottime trek_bot.py